jimtalksdata/NIP-x/README.md

 **If your issue is a suggestion, please label your issue**

-Where NP x = the current protocol 'version'
+Where NP x = the current protocol 'version' and NIP x = the next improvement number

 NP1: NIP1
 NP1: NIP2